devchallenges-io/curriculum/1-fundamentals/4-git-github/1-introduction-to-git-and-github.md

 ## 1. Understanding Git: A Powerful Version Control System

-Git provides developers with an effective and dependable way to track code changes.
-Essentially, Git helps manage different versions of a project by allowing developers to record every modification without losing any previous work.

 ### **Key Advantages of Git in Software Development:**

 1.  **Snapshotting**: Unlike other version control systems that only track differences, Git takes snapshots of the entire project at specific points in time.
 This creates a clear history of development.